juliocgtrz/meet/README.md

   <li>Feature 6, Scenario 1: Show a chart with the number of upcoming events in each city.</li>
   <li>Feature 6, Scenario 1 (Gherkin Syntax): Given the app has data visualization; When the user selects to view the data charts; Then they will see charts depicting the number of upcoming events in each city.</li>
 </ul>

+<h2>How Serverless Functions will be Used</h2>
+Serverless functions will manage user access and maintain secure interactions between the app and the Google Calendar API.
+Using serverless allows for dynamic scalability based on user demand and efficient use of resources.